Bohdan Pawłowicz

 Radio Speaker, Producer and Manager

-In the 1930’s, Bohdan started in the Polish Radio (PR), addressing mostly seafaring and South American themes.
+In the 1930’s, Bohdan started in the Polish Radio (Polskie Radio S.A), addressing mostly seafaring and South American themes.
 Thanks to his narrative talent and the interesting information presented, especially in the series “Przez lądy i morza” [By land and by sea], he became one of the most popular radio broadcasters in those years.

 In September 1934, he became the manager of the News Department of the Polish Radio in Warsaw.
 From 1st June to 31st July 1935, he served as Director of Broadcasting in the Polish Radio in Lwów, and on 1st September of the same year, he was appointed to the same post in Łódź.
-From 1935-1937, he led a regular program called “Rozmowy z Radiosłuchaczami” [Conversations with the Radio Listeners].
+He led a regular program called “Rozmowy z Radiosłuchaczami” [Conversations with the Radio Listeners].
 After three years, he became the director of The Northern Stations of Great Pomerania [Rozgłośnia Wielkiego Pomorza] in Toruń, where he gathered specialists and prominent lovers of naval themes.
+Bohdan Pawłowicz was the second and at the same time the last host of the Toruń radio station, which fell silent for 6 years since World War II started.

 World War II